mkrupczak3/Linux-Hall-of-Shame/README.md

 # Linux-Hall-of-Shame
-A shaming hall for every time I have to wipe my computer's butt because something simple doesn't work or it can't figure out how to do something very easy
+A shaming hall for every time I have to wipe my computer's butt because something simple doesn't work or it can't figure out how to do something very easy.
+I'm using Ubuntu, not Arch for those wondering.

+The year of Linux on the Desktop for those wondering, is probably one day after the heat death of the universe the way things look currently.
+No human should have to experience this misery.

 # Steam
 https://askubuntu.com/questions/1038754/steam-wont-start-on-18-04